gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

 This simple smart-contract responds with `PONG` to a `PING` message sent to the contract.

-6. Now compile the smart-contract to WASM
+6. Now compile the smart-contract to Wasm

 ```bash
 cd ~/gear/contracts/first-gear-app/